MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/kernel-related-boot-issues.md

     > error: file '/initramfs-3.10.0-1160.36.2.el7.x86_64.img' not found.

-This kind of error indicates that the initramfs file isn't generated or the GRUB configuration file has the initrd entry missing after a patching process or a GRUB manual misconfiguration.
+This kind of error indicates that the initramfs file isn't generated, the GRUB configuration file has the initrd entry missing after a patching process, or a GRUB manual misconfiguration.

 Before rebooting a server, we recommend validating the GRUB configuration and `/boot` contents if there's a kernel update by running one of the following commands.
 It's important to ensure the update is done and there are no missing initramfs files.